My Happiness (Powderfinger song): Touring and promotion

 "My Happiness" was put on heavy rotation by Los Angeles radio station KROQ-FM two months prior to its United States release, and Powderfinger signed a contract with United States label Republic as a result of the song's early success.
-Beat journalist Jayson Argall joked the song had received "a bit" of airplay.
 Although "My Happiness" was subsequently dropped from KROQ's roster, other radio stations continued to give the song high priority.

 "My Happiness" peaked at number 23 on the Hot Modern Rock Tracks, making it the first Powderfinger song to appear on a Billboard chart.
 According to Susan Groves of WHRL, part of the song's success came about because very few people knew of Powderfinger, but were drawn towards "My Happiness" because it was "melodic, [and] pretty"—a change from what she described as "middle of the road rock" popular in the United States.
 Meanwhile, Australians were "starting to get sick of My Happiness"—Cameron Adams argued in The Hobart Mercury that this was one of the reasons Powderfinger decided to focus on the offshore market.

 Powderfinger performed "My Happiness" live on the Late Show with David Letterman while touring North America with British rock group Coldplay.
 They were the fourth Australian act (after The Living End, Silverchair, and Nick Cave) to play on the show.
 The band also did free promotional shows leading up to the release of the single.
 In Europe, "My Happiness" received approximately four weeks of airplay on German music video program Viva II, and the band sold out for three nights in a row in London, partly due to the success of the single.

 Release and commercial success

-"My Happiness" was released as a single in Australia on 21 August 2000.
-When asked how they chose the release date, Fanning jokingly said "the release date is timed to coincide with the Olympics, when all the visitors are here ... they can go into HMV and pick it up."
+"My Happiness" was released as a single in Australia on 24 August 2000.
 At the time of the single's release, the band's previous album, Internationalist, was still in the top 50 on the ARIA Albums Chart, 95 weeks after entering.
 The single featured B-side "My Kind of Scene", which had already received strong airplay due to its appearance on the Mission: Impossible 2 soundtrack.
 "My Happiness" appeared on a Triple M compilation entitled Triple M's New Stuff, and on a Kerrang! compilation, Kerrang!2 The Album.

 "My Happiness" entered the ARIA Singles Chart at number four—making it Powderfinger's highest-charting single in Australia—and spent 24 weeks on the chart.
-It reached number two on the Queensland singles chart, and peaked at number seven on the New Zealand Singles Chart, on which it spent 23 weeks.
+It reached number two on the Queensland singles chart and peaked at number seven on the New Zealand Singles Chart, on which it spent 23 weeks.
 In the US, "My Happiness" was serviced to alternative radio on 13 February 2001; it was Powderfinger's first single to chart in the US, reaching number 23 on the Modern Rock Tracks chart.